mozilla/mozilla-opennews/fellowships/index.md

 <a href="http://cironline.org/" class="logo-cir">Center for Investigative Reporting</a>
 </div>
 ###The 2015 Fellowships
-Seven news organizations around the world will be hosting our six Knight-Mozilla Fellows in 2015: the Guardian, La Nacion, NPR, Vox Media, the Center for Investigative Reporting, the New York Times, and the Washington Post.
+Seven news organizations around the world will host our Knight-Mozilla Fellows in 2015: the Guardian, La Nacion, NPR, Vox Media, the Center for Investigative Reporting, the New York Times, and the Washington Post.

 ###The Fellowship Experience
 Knight-Mozilla Fellows work in some of the best newsrooms in the world: they're present as news breaks, write code for the day’s headlines, wrangle thorny datasets, and get to take a step back to build better newsroom tools and practices.
 As a Fellow, you would live and work for 10 months in the city where your host newsroom is located (relocation is supplemented as part of the Fellowship) and work as a member of the newsroom team.